swaggyP36000/TrollStore-IPAs/README.md

 ## Announcements

+**(08-28-2024)** dayanch96 opened an **[issue](https://github.com/swaggyP36000/TrollStore-IPAs/issues/718)** for the removal of TwitchDvnloader.
+All mentions and IPAs have been removed.
+In an effort to keep the repo running as long as possible, we will continue to be open to takedown requests.
+We do not intend to create a rift with developers

-**(18-08-24)** The repository is currently undergoing a continuous update which may cause issues when downloading applications.
+**(08-18-24)** The repository is currently undergoing a continuous update which may cause issues when downloading applications.
 I apologize in advance for any inconvenience and appreciate your patience!

 ---